LynnHaDo/Health-Expense-Prediction/README.md

 $\hat{\beta_0}$ = -2290.008: It is estimated the the mean insurance medical charges of non-smokers of 0 year old, with bmi = 0 is -2290.008 (currency unit) (unrealistic)

-$\hat{\beta_1}$ = 266.758:It is estimated that the insurance medical charges increase by 266.758 (currency unit) for each increase in the age of people like those in the study, for a fixed type of smokers and bmi on average
+$\hat{\beta_1}$ = 266.758: It is estimated that the mean insurance medical charges increase by 266.758 (currency unit) for each increase in the age of people like those in the study, for a fixed type of smokers and bmi on average

 $\hat{\beta_2}$ = 7.109: It is estimated that the mean insurance medical charges increase by 7.109 for each increase in the bmi of non-smokers, for a fixed age level.